microsoft/fluentui/packages/react-components/react-skeleton/SPEC.md

 ### Slots

 - `root` - The root slot of the `Skeleton` is the container that will contain the slots that make up a `Skeleton` and any data that the `Skeleton` will load.
-The default html element is a `div`.
+The default html element is a `svg`.

 ### Props